-- Applicant name

-- Course applied for

-- o Date of application

-- o Date of Panel decision

-- Reason for refusal

-- For successful applicants, all documentation will be retained in accordance with the FE Retention and Disposal Schedule.

-- All disclosures and discussion regarding any disclosure will be treated confidentially.
-If in the course of its assessment of risk, the College is required to contact an external organisation such as Social Services or the Youth Justice Service, consent will be sought from the applicant on the criminal conviction disclosure form.

-- The College does not normally require applicants to be DBS (Disclosure and Barring Service) checked other than those who apply for specific courses in Health and Social Care or whom are required to have a DBS check for their work placement or reasons of professional requirement in that sector.
+- The information disclosed on a criminal conviction is 'sensitive personal data' under the terms of the Data Protection Act 2018.
+The College will ensure that all such information is processed, stored and protected in accordance with the College's Data Protection Policy, the FE Retention and Disposal Schedule and the College Privacy Statement. - The documents relating to unsuccessful applicants will be destroyed no later than 28 days after the Safeguarding Panel decision being communicated to the applicant, except for the record of the decision itself.
+The notes of the Safeguarding Panel will include minimal information: - Applicant name - o Course applied for - o Date of application - o Date of Panel decision - Reason for refusal - For successful applicants, all documentation will be retained in accordance with the FE Retention and Disposal Schedule. - All disclosures and discussion regarding any disclosure will be treated confidentially.
+If in the course of its assessment of risk, the College is required to contact an external organisation such as Social Services or the Youth Offending Team, consent will be sought from the applicant on the criminal conviction disclosure form. - The College does not normally require applicants to be DBS (Disclosure and Barring Service) checked other than those who apply for specific courses in Health and Social Care or whom are required to have a DBS check for their work placement or reasons of professional requirement in that sector.
 This DBS checking will normally be completed as part of the enrolment process.
-All offers for courses where there is a DBS check requirement will be conditional on successful DBS clearance.

-- Under exceptional circumstances, the College might require an applicant to have a DBS check as an admission requirement.
+All offers for courses where there is a DBS check requirement will be conditional on successful DBS clearance. - Under exceptional circumstances, the College might require an applicant to have a DBS check as an admission requirement.